ra559/cis106/_week_report/wr1.md

   * The PDF file of your week report 1

 ## How will you be graded:
-1. Github Repository URL: 50pts
+1. Github Repository URL containing all the files: 25pts
-2. PDF File with the screenshots: 50pts
+2. PDF File with the screenshots: 25pts
+3. Proper markdown syntax: 25pts
+4. Acknowledgement message: 25pts

 <p align="center" style="display:block"><img src="/assets/warning-icon.png" width="50" /></p>